Listen to the Cancer.Net Podcast: Barium Enema–What to Expect , adapted from this content

 Any medical conditions you have.
 A women should tell her doctor if there is any chance that she is pregnant.
 X-rays are harmful to a developing baby.

 Any concerns you may have about the test.

 Before your appointment, find out from your insurance provider what costs will be covered.
 And, ask if there are any additional costs you must pay yourself.
 Once you arrive at the doctor's office or hospital, you will be asked to sign a consent form.
 This form states that you understand the benefits and risks of the procedure and that you agree to have it.

 During the procedure

-You may feel some mild abdominal pressure and cramping when the barium is flowing through the colon.
-Taking slow, deep breaths may alleviate this discomfort.
-You may also feel discomfort from lying still for an extended period.
-Once the barium has been inserted into the colon, you may also feel the urge to have a bowel movement.
-It is important for you to try to hold in the barium until the examination is complete.
+You may feel mild stomach pressure and cramping when the barium flows through the colon.
+Taking slow, deep breaths can make you more comfortable.
+You may also feel discomfort from lying still for a long time.
+Once the barium is inserted into the colon, you may also feel the urge to have a bowel movement.
+It is important for you to try to hold in the barium until the test is complete.

 After the procedure